-Secondly, because of the unstable production environment and the importance of situated knowledge, we find that scientists who share data production with other members of the lab are more effective in addressing data production failures.
-Due to the stickiness of the information (Von Hippel 1994), communications and knowledge spillovers were much more common among scientists who work with the same materials and instruments in a shared space.
-This finding aligns with prior findings that emphasize the importance of dense networks with strong ties for transmitting tacit knowledge (Hansen 1999), providing important insights into the organization of work in science.
+Secondly, due to the unstable data production environments observed in many material science labs and the critical role situational knowledge plays in addressing failure, we find that scientists who share data production tasks with other members of the lab are more effective in addressing failures.
+The tacit nature (Collins 2010b) and stickiness of the information (Von Hippel 1994) from data production work made communications and knowledge spillovers much more conducive among scientists who work with the same materials and instruments in shared spaces.
+This finding aligns with prior studies that emphasize the importance of dense networks with strong ties for transmitting tacit knowledge for executing ideas (Hansen 1999), contrasting with the benefit of diverse networks for generating novel ideas (Granovetter 1973), thus providing important insights into the organization of work in science.